Saul Bellow: Nobel Prize and later career

-Propelled by the success of Humboldt's Gift, Bellow won the Nobel Prize in literature in 1976.
+Propelled by the success of Humboldt's Gift, Bellow was awarded the Nobel Prize in literature in 1976.
 In the 70-minute address he gave to an audience in Stockholm, Sweden, Bellow called on writers to be beacons for civilization and awaken it from intellectual torpor.

 The following year, the National Endowment for the Humanities selected Bellow for the Jefferson Lecture, the US federal government's highest honor for achievement in the humanities.
 Bellow's lecture was entitled "The Writer and His Country Look Each Other Over."

 From December 1981 to March 1982, Bellow was the Visiting Lansdowne Scholar at the University of Victoria (BC), and also held the title Writer-in-Residence.
 In 1998, he was elected to the American Philosophical Society.

 Bellow traveled widely throughout his life, mainly to Europe, which he sometimes visited twice a year.
 As a young man, Bellow went to Mexico City to meet Leon Trotsky, but the expatriate Russian revolutionary was assassinated the day before they were to meet.
 Bellow's social contacts were wide and varied.
 He tagged along with Robert F. Kennedy for a magazine profile he never wrote, and was close friends with the author Ralph Ellison.
 His many friends included the journalist Sydney J. Harris and the poet John Berryman.

 While sales of Bellow's first few novels were modest, that turned around with Herzog.
 Bellow continued teaching well into his old age, enjoying its human interaction and exchange of ideas.
 He taught at Yale University, University of Minnesota, New York University, Princeton University, University of Puerto Rico, University of Chicago, Bard College and Boston University, where he co-taught a class with James Wood ('modestly absenting himself' when it was time to discuss Seize the Day).
 In order to take up his appointment at Boston, Bellow moved from Chicago to Brookline, Massachusetts, in 1993; he died there on April 5, 2005, at age 89.
 He is buried at the Jewish cemetery Shir HeHarim of Brattleboro, Vermont.